If you want to become a truck driver, then it’s worth researching which truck driving school is the best for you.

 Those companies that do not have their own schools are familiar with many of the truck driving schools and often put on job fairs at the schools to hire new drivers directly.

 Some employers train commercial drivers from within the company.
-This might be a good way to get a foot in the door but if you get only a Class-B or Class-C license with a minimal number of endorsements and too many restrictions, you are going to be severely limiting your career and income options.
+This might be a good way to get a foot in the door especially if you’re getting trained to obtain a Class A commercial license.
+But if you get only a Class-B or Class-C license with a minimal number of endorsements and too many restrictions, you are going to be severely limiting your career and income options.

 Ultimately, you might still decide to go to a proper truck driving school at a later date.
 It is never too late to get your license upgraded to one that qualifies you as a truly professional truck driver.